 The Message Control field value shall be either 0x00 or 0x10.
 This value determines the formatting of the Message Content field.

-When the Message Control field value is 0x00 the Message Content field shall consist of five octets with the value of zero as shown in Figure 74.
+When the Message Control field value is 0x00 the Message Content field shall be formatted as shown in Figure 74.